 ENG 143/144 English for Academic Purposes course at B1 level.
 The course is designed to improve four main skills and academic language in an integrated manner.
 ENG 144 is English for Academic Purposes course at B1 level, whose pre-requisite course is ENG 143.
 The course is designed to improve four main skills and academic language in an integrated manner.
-Faculty of Fine Arts, Design and Architecture Science and Letters Education Communications Health Sciences Economics and Administrative Sciences Law B1+ POSES ENG 102 English for Academic Purposes course at B1 level.
+Faculty of Fine Arts, Design and Architecture Science and Letters Education Communications Health Sciences Economics and Administrative Sciences Law B1+ PURPOSES ENG 102 English for Academic Purposes course at B1 level.
 The course is designed to improve four main skills and academic language in an integrated manner.
 Faculty of Dentistry B1+ ENGLISH FOR ACADEMIC PURPOSES ENGE 103 ENGE 103 is an Academic English course which is designed to cater to the needs of freshman students who study at departments of Başkent University where the medium of instruction is English.
 This course mainly focuses on all four skills of language: listening, speaking, reading and writing.
 ENGE 104, whose prerequisite is ENGE 103, is an Academic English course which is designed to cater to the needs of freshman students who study at departments of Başkent University where the medium of instruction is English.
-Sociology and Molecular Biology Departments B1+ ENG 145 Upper-intermediate level English for Specific Purposes course which caters to the needs of first year students of Başkent University Faculty of Medicine.
-The course focuses on all four skills of language: listening, speaking, reading and writing.
-Lexical studies and grammar are also dealt with both for recognition and production purposes.
-Faculty of Medicine B1+
+Sociology and Molecular Biology Departments B1+ ENG 145 This course aims to teach academic English and basics of medical English at beginner and elementary levels.
+The objective is to help learners enhance their knowledge of English and improve their four language skills.
+Faculty of Medicine A2

 SES CENG 243/244 English for Specific and Academic Purposes course at B1+ level, whose prerequisite course is ENG 144.
 The course is designed to improve four main skills and academic and disciplinerelated language in an integrated manner.
 CENG 244 is English for Specific and Academic Purposes course at B1+ level, whose pre-requisite course is CENG 243.
 The course is designed to improve four main skills and academic and disciplinerelated language in an integrated manner.
-Faculty of Communications B2 JISH FOR SPECIFIC AND ACADEMIC PURPOSES MENG 243/244 English for Specific and Academic Purposes course at B1+ level, whose prerequisite course is ENG 144.
+Faculty of Communications B2 JSH FOR SPECIFIC AND ACADEMIC PURPOSES MENG 243/244 English for Specific and Academic Purposes course at B1+ level, whose prerequisite course is ENG 144.
 The course is designed to improve four main skills and academic and disciplinerelated language in an integrated manner.
 MENG 244 is English for Specific and Academic Purposes course at B1+ level, whose pre-requisite course is MENG 243.
 The course is designed to improve four main skills and academic and disciplinerelated language in an integrated manner.
-Faculty of Economics and Administrative Sciences B2 ENGLIS TENG 243/244 English for Specific and Academic Purposes course at B1+ level, whose prerequisite course is ENG 144.
-The course is designed to improve four main skills and academic and discipline-related language in an integrated manner.
+Faculty of Economics and Administrative Sciences B2 ENGLIS TENG 243/ 244 English for Specific and Academic Purposes course at B1+ level, whose prerequisite course is ENG 144.
+The course is designed to improve four main skills and academic and disciplinerelated language in an integrated manner.
 TENG 244 is an English for Specific and Academic Purposes course at B1+ level, whose pre-requisite course is TENG 243.
-The course is designed to improve four main skills and academic and discipline-related language in an integrated manner.
+The course is designed to improve four main skills and academic and disciplinerelated language in an integrated manner.
 Faculty of Commercial Sciences B2